fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 #summary = "A brief howto on updating the kernel on a Gentoo system."
 +++

-I wrote this short guide to keep track of the upgrade procedure for the kernel on a Gentoo system.
+I'm writing down the procedure I usually follow when updgrading the kernel on my Gentoo system.
-The main steps are summarized, with additional sections about the Nvidia drivers and Intel microcode.
+This was initially just a checklist, but I later added some explanations and additional sections about the Nvidia drivers and Intel microcode.

 <!--more-->

-This guide should be used as a checklist and assumes an already working installation.
+I assume familiarity with the system and a working installation.
-If you need more exhaustive documentation, refer to the Gentoo wiki.
+If you need more exhaustive documentation, see the wiki and handbook[^handbook].

 ## Preliminary steps